Serhiy Zhadan: Music projects

-Political activism
+Political activism and military service

 Zhadan's active involvement in Ukrainian politics began while a student and has continued throughout the various political crises in Ukraine.
 In 1992, he was one of the organizers of Kharkiv neo-futuristic literary group "The Red Thistle".
 He participated in the 2004 Orange Revolution demonstrations against corruption and voter intimidation in the presidential run-off elections, was the commandant of a tent camp in Kharkiv.
 The protests resulted in a revote ordered by Ukraine's Supreme Court.
-He has repeatedly expressed sympathy for anarchists, and in many of his works there are "left" motives.
+He has repeatedly expressed sympathy for anarchists, and in many of his works there are "left" motifs.

 In 2013, he was a member of the coordination council of Euromaidan Kharkiv, part of the nationwide protests and violent clashes with police.
-In the aftermaths of the 5-day Maidan revolution, which resulted in Russian-backed President Yanukovych’s resignation, he was assaulted outside the administration building in Kharkiv.
+In the aftermath of the Maidan Revolution, which resulted in Russian-backed President Yanukovych’s resignation, he was assaulted outside the Kharkiv administration building.

 Since 2014, Zhadan has made numerous visits to the front lines of the Eastern Donbas region involved in armed conflict with Russian separatists.
 In February 2017, he co-founded Serhiy Zhadan Charitable Foundation to provide humanitarian aid to front-line cities.

 When asked, Zhadan has described his political commitments in the following manner:

 After the 2022 Russian invasion of Ukraine, Zhadan remained in his hometown of Kharkiv, helping to organize humanitarian aid.
+Early June 2024 Zhadan posted on his Facebook page that he had joined the 13th "Khartia" Brigade of the National Guard of Ukraine.
+This unit took part in various battles of the Russian invasion.

 Critical reception

 Rostislav Melnikov and Yuriy Tsaplin of the New Literary Review wrote in 2007:

 Zhadan's prose is so poetic, his free verse so prosaic.
 It is difficult to assign a genre to his work: memoir, travelogue, timely or untimely meditation – or a mixture of all these, centered on the themes my generation and our epoch.

 Kirill Ankudinov, writing for Vzglyad.ru in June 2008, said:

 There is no summarizing the spicy, hot, sweet, vicious improvisations of Serhiy Zhadan – this is verbal jazz.
-When you read him, you fear for contemporary Russian literature: of those now writing in the Russian language, there is none among them who is so infernally free (and above all, free from "writerly" prose, from the tendency to "produce an impression").On 5 March 2022 Polish Academy of Sciences nominated him for the Nobel Prize in Literature.
+When you read him, you fear for contemporary Russian literature: of those now writing in the Russian language, there is none among them who is so infernally free (and above all, free from "writerly" prose, from the tendency to "produce an impression").

+On 5 March 2022, the Polish Academy of Sciences nominated him for the Nobel Prize in Literature.

+In July 2024 Zhadan received the title of honorary professor of philosophy from the Ukrainian Free University in Munich, Germany.